afewmail/afew/README.rst

     -h, --help            show this help message and exit

     Actions:
-      Please specify exactly one action (both update actions can be specified simultaniously).
+      Please specify exactly one action.

       -t, --tag           run the tag filters
-      -l LEARN, --learn=LEARN
-                          train the category with the messages matching the given query
-      -u, --update        update the categories [requires no query] -U, --update-reference
-                          update the reference category (takes quite some time) [requires no query]
-      -c, --classify      classify each message matching the given query (to test the trained categories)
       -m, --move-mails    move mail files between maildir folders

     Query modifiers:
       Please specify either --all or --new or a query string.
-The default query for the update actions is a random selection of REFERENCE_SET_SIZE mails from the last REFERENCE_SET_TIMEFRAME days.

       -a, --all           operate on all messages
       -n, --new           operate on all new messages